Who we are

-The Care Act 2014 is a new law that has resulted in some significant changes nationally in the way care for adults is provided and paid for.
+The Care Act 2014 is a law that has resulted in some significant changes nationally in the way care for adults is provided and paid for.
 It is part of a wider national reform for both social care and health to improve how services are delivered in a more joined-up way.

 North Tyneside Council has already implemented many of the changes for its Adult Social Care services in North Tyneside.

 The first part of the law came into force on April 1, 2015.
 These changes focus on processes for assessment, care and support planning and review.
 This includes:

-- New requirements about how assessments of need must be carried out.
+- Requirements about how assessments of need must be carried out.
 They must be carried out jointly with the people they relate to, and require the council to provide more advice and information.

-- The rights of carers have been strengthened, and will give carers the right to have their own needs assessed, as well as the people they care for.
+- Strengthened rights fo carers which will give carers the right to have their own needs assessed, as well as the people they care for.